hed-standard/hed-examples/docs/source/FileRemodelingTools.md

 as a separate context.
-Within its context information, most summarization operations keep a separate summary for each individual file and have methods to create an overall summary of the information for all the files that have been processed by the summarization..
+Within its context information, most summarization operations keep a separate summary for each individual file and have methods to create an overall summary of the information for all the files that have been processed by the summarization.

 Summarization results are available in JSON (`.json`) and text (`.txt`) formats.